tran-barry/Foosball-Tracker/README.txt

 -------------------------------------------------------------------------------
 DATA IMPLEMENTATION

-Internally, players will be stored in a class PlayerList:
+Internally, players and matches will be stored in a class foosballList:
-	List players					A list of 'player' data
+	List playerList					A list of 'player' data
+	List matchList					A list of 'match' data
 With the following functions:
 	void initialize()				Creates internal data and creates/loads necessary files